mezo-org/mezod/precompile/hardhat/README.md

 `deployedBytecode` value in the contract artifact json file.
 Use this value as `EvmByteCode` - *make sure to remove the 0x prefix*

+The precompiles Caller contract is used for bytecode generation, technically this is a trick, we could use any contract that satisfies the precompile's interface and matches the precompile's ABI.
+The caller contracts are used as they are minimal implementations of the interfaces, and is semantically close to what's happening in reality.

 ## Source code

 Flatten into a single solidity file to make verfication easier, e.g: